atpugh20/c-and-cpp-course/README.md

 # c-and-cpp-course
-Code from my coursera "Coding for Everyone: C and C++ Specialization", taught by Dr. Ira Pohl from the Unviersity of California, Santa Cruz
+Code from my coursera "Coding for Everyone: C and C++ Specialization", taught by Dr. Ira Pohl from the Unviersity of California, Santa Cruz!